Hatim-A/quant-finance-resources/README.md

 # quant-finance-resources

-A **human-curated collection of tools, libraries, datasets, APIs, and hidden gems** for anyone interested in quantitative finance, algorithmic trading, or financial research.
+A **curated collection of tools, libraries, datasets, APIs, and hidden gems** for anyone interested in quantitative finance, algorithmic trading, or financial research.
 This list is designed to save you hours of searching and includes both popular essentials and lesser-known gems.

 ---